SFI Industry RD&I Fellowship Programme

-SFI is committed to increasing the number of SFI grants held by female researchers, as described in its Gender Strategy.
-Towards achieving this goal, the SFI Industry RD&I Fellowship Programme will provide additional supports for excellent female researchers to secure funding.
-When ranking applications, in the event of applications receiving the same final score when evaluated for their quality, SFI will give priority in the review process to applications from female candidates.
-Female candidates are strongly encouraged to apply to this funding call.
+SFI is committed to increasing the number of SFI grants held by women researchers, as described in its Gender Strategy.
+Towards achieving this goal, the SFI Industry RD&I Fellowship Programme will provide additional supports for excellent women researchers to secure funding.
+When ranking applications, in the event of applications receiving the same final score when evaluated for their quality, SFI will give priority in the review process to applications from women candidates.
+Woman candidates are strongly encouraged to apply to this funding call.

 All proposals are to be submitted via SESAME, SFI’s online grants and awards management system.
 If accessing SESAME for the first time, researchers should contact their local Research Office to get access to the system.

 For more information, view the SESAME User Guides or read the SESAME Frequently Asked Questions (FAQs).